ldfo/Advanced-Lane-Finding/writeup.md

 #### 2. Thresholding
 I tried several combinations of color and gradient transforms and also after some research and reading I found OpenCV has a method already implemented that can greatly help with this problem.
 I used the Laplacian function implemented on `cv2.Laplacian`.

-First I applied thresholding defined on function `threshold` lines 79 to 111 of `pipeline_run.py` then I applied the laplacian function and more thresholding to highlight only negative values.
+First I applied thresholding defined on function `threshold` lines 79 to 111 of `pipeline_run.py` then I applied the Laplacian function and more thresholding to highlight only negative values.
 This was the best performing method I found.
-The laplacian part is defined on function `find_edges` on lines 195 to 217 of `pipeline_run.py` Here's an example of my output for this step.
+The Laplacian part is defined on function `find_edges` on lines 195 to 217 of `pipeline_run.py` Here's an example of my output for this step after the first thresholding and the second one.
+In this case, the two thresholding stages work the same but in other frames, the second stage helped to get a better lane detection.
 ![thresholded][image4]
+![thresholded2][image4.2]

 #### 3. Perspective Transform.